Carolina College of Health Sciences

 THESE SYMPTOMS

 Jackfruit may be harmful or contraindicated for these symptoms.
+Note this is not a complete list of all possible contraindications.
 Please see your doctor before using this food to treat a medical condition.

 Herb Drug Interaction Risk